Skip to main content

 similes: ['GREET', 'REPLY_TO_MESSAGE', 'SEND_REPLY', 'RESPOND', 'RESPONSE'],

-description: 'Replies to the current conversation with the text from the generated message.',
+'Replies to the current conversation with text.
+This is the default action for standard conversation.',

 handler: async (